Equine Breeding (SCQF level 7) PDA

 Work with broodmares, youngstock, and stallions as you gain experience in: basic horse handling; feeding and nutrition; cleaning and maintaining stables, paddocks, and equipment; cleaning and maintaining tack and equipment; and maintenance of the yard and property.
 In addition, learn about: basic exercising; operating machinery and equipment; basic equine first aid; how to assist Vets and Farriers; holding broodmares in the covering shed; assisting with Artificial Insemination (AI); stallion handling; and “foaling-watch”.

-Enjoy excellent opportunities to work with a range of horses and their experienced stud teams, either at our Rural Studies Centre at UHI North Highland, or through our partnerships with a selection of equine yards throughout many areas in Scotland, including Inverness-shire, Caithness, Stornoway, Aberdeenshire, Angus, Isle of Skye, Inverurie, Elgin, Benbecula, Brora, North Ballachulish, Fife, Orkney, Giarloch (subject to change and availability).
+Enjoy excellent opportunities to work with a range of horses and their experienced stud teams, either at our Rural Studies Centre in Halkirk, or through our partnerships with a selection of equine yards throughout many areas in Scotland, including Inverness-shire, Caithness, Stornoway, Aberdeenshire, Angus, Isle of Skye, Inverurie, Elgin, Benbecula, Brora, North Ballachulish, Fife, Orkney, Giarloch (subject to change and availability).
 Let us support you as you pursue your equine ambitions, developing your practical and theoretical experience and knowledge as you take your next steps in this vital and satisfying field.

 - Learn from highly qualified tutors with a wealth of industry experience